 Knowing is half the battle, so if it’s a concern for you, it’s essential for us to hear about it.
 Please be sure to indicate any and all medical concerns during the registration process, or add them on by calling our office to make a note on your child’s file.

-Due to the increasing prevalence of nut allergies, we are a nut free camp and request all snacks/lunches do not contain nuts.
+Due to the increasing prevalence of nut allergies, we are a nut aware camp and request all snacks/lunches do not contain nuts.
 We apologize for any inconvenience to those who like nutty treats!

 All classes will stay on site for the Monday to go over camp rules and safety procedures, as well as ensure children are in the best classes possible for the week.
 Although each level has a different lesson plan, you can expect to see the following on the first day:

 Pedalheads does not have bike storage and recommends bringing your bike to and from each day.
 If you decide to lock up your child’s bike on or near our site, we cannot be held responsible for lost, stolen, or damaged property.